 ‘Godless’ Star Audrey Moore On Guiding Young Actresses: We Need To ‘Protect Each Other’

-Audrey Moore stars in Netflix’s newest hit, ‘Godless’, and she spoke EXCLUSIVELY with HollywoodLife about how actresses need to communicate better with one another and help keep each other safe from being taken advantage of.
+Audrey Moore of ‘Godless’ spoke EXCLUSIVELY with HollywoodLife about why actresses need to help keep each other safe from being taken advantage of.

 In Godless on Netflix, Audrey Moore plays Sarah Doyle, a character that the actress calls “a little extra.”
 The western series takes place in La Belle, New Mexico which is mysteriously made up of only women.
 In an EXCLUSIVE interview with HollywoodLife, Audrey explained why a show like Godless is so important given today’s social climate.
 The actress also shared how and why she makes a point of helping mentor young actresses who are trying to make it big in Hollywood, which she strongly encourages actresses of all caliber to start doing immediately.